christianphoeck/Personal_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a first-year PhD student at the [Department of Economics at the University of Copenhagen](https://www.economics.ku.dk) and a PhD Resident Fellow at
+I am a second-year PhD student at the [Department of Economics at the University of Copenhagen](https://www.economics.ku.dk) and a PhD Resident Fellow at
 [Danmarks Nationalbank](https://www.nationalbanken.dk/en/research/economists/Pages/Research-Unit-Economists.aspx).
 My research interests are macro and labor economics, particularly how firms react to aggregate changes in the labor market.